disorderedmaterials/jv2/README.md

 Viewer for data archive journals.
 A successor to [Journal Viewer](https://github.com/disorderedmaterials/jv).

+Team JournalViewer is: E. Devlin, M. Gigg, and T. Youngs.

 ## Quick User Guide

  - Click and drag column headings to re-order your table view.